 Yes.
 The first breakfast and first lunch are free each day for all students.
 Any additional items purchased a la carte would need to be paid for by the student, no meals or a la carte items may be charged.

 Parents/guardians may prepay any amount, any time, by sending a check or money order (made payable to the Longwood Lunch Fund) or cash with your child to be given to the cashier or by making payments online using the link to MySchoolBucks (www.myschoolbucks.com)

 For more information about CEP, please visit USDA.gov/school-meals/communityeligibility-provision

 We are asking all families to complete a "CEP Household Income Form."
 The forms can be completed by clicking on the My School Apps button.
 If you need a paper form please contact the Child Nutrition Office at 631-345-2805.
 Only complete one application per family.
 The information you give will be used for other state or federally funded school benefits.

 Factors considered on the Income form process are household size and total household income.
 HOUSEHOLD SIZE is considered all persons, related or unrelated: Including parents, children, grandparents who live in your home and share living expenses.
 The TOTAL HOUSEHOLD INCOME is the income each household member received last month before taxes - this includes wages, social security, pension, unemployment, welfare, child support, alimony, and any other cash income.

 Welcome to Child Nutrition Services!

-The District is pleased to announce that for school year 2020-21 we have been approved by the USDA for the CEP program which will enable all students to receive a Free Breakfast and Lunch daily.
+The District is pleased to announce that for the school year 2021-22 we have again been approved by the USDA for the CEP program which will enable all students to receive a Free Breakfast and Lunch daily.